jmelahman/monorepo/README.md

 ## Usage

-`work` is based off shifts and tasks.
+`work` tracks time in shifts and tasks.
 A shift may contain many tasks and a task may span multiple shifts.

 To start and stop a shift,